petsc/petsc/doc/docs/changes/dev.rst

 - Change timestepper type ``TSDISCGRAD`` to include additional conservation terms based on formulation from [Gonzalez 1996] for Hamiltonian systems:
   - Add ``TSDiscGradIsGonzalez()`` to check flag for whether to use additional conservative terms in discrete gradient formulation
   - Add ``TSDiscGradUseGonzalez()`` to set discrete gradient formulation with or without additional conservative terms.
 Without flag, the discrete gradients timestepper is just backwards euler
+- Add ``TSRemoveTrajectory`` to destroy and remove the internal TSTrajectory object from TS

 .. rubric:: TAO: